 Sealing and destroying arrest records is a completely different process from expunging criminal records.
 You may be able to have your records sealed if you were arrested, but if the prosecutor never filed criminal charges.
 You could also have your records sealed if your case was dismissed in court or if you were acquitted by a jury after a jury trial.
 This basically allows you to tell future employers that you have been arrested on suspicion of a crime, but that the charges never materialized or that you were never really convicted of the crime.

 Juvenile records may also be sealed in California.
 You may be eligible if you are currently an adult who has not been convicted of any crimes of moral turpitude (a crime involving dishonesty or immoral behavior).
 In order to seal your juvenile court records, you must not have any pending civil litigation based on the juvenile incident.
 Once a motion to seal and destroy your records is granted by a judge, the arrest record is ordered sealed for three years and destroyed after that time.

 First, be sure to get your criminal record and fill all the required forms.
 Mail the forms to the county courthouse where the conviction occurred.
 Serve the forms.
 The prosecutor and the probation department should get copies of the petition.
 Attend the court hearing if required where the judge may ask you questions to determine whether or not you deserve the expungement.
 After the hearing, you will get a notice in the mail if your expungement has been granted.
-If you would like your conviction expunged from your record, call our experienced Orange County criminal defense attorneys at (888) 250-2865 to find out how we can help.
+If you would like your conviction expunged from your record, call our experienced expungement lawyer in Orange County at (888) 250-2865 to find out how we can help.

 Call us at (888) 888-250-2865 or submit the following form to find out what options you have to defend your case.
 All submissions are confidential and reviews will be provided by a Law Offices of Randy Collins defense attorney.